 What Is a Dental Implant?

 If you are looking for a long-lasting solution to replace a missing tooth or teeth, dental implants from Premier Periodontics may be a great choice.
 Dental implants are biocompatible posts often made of titanium and surgically placed in the upper or lower jawbone to replace the natural tooth root.
-One or more implants can be placed to support a natural-looking crown, bridge, or denture for a beautiful restoration that can be used just like your natural teeth.
-Dental implants look, act, and feel just like real tooth structure and may be used to overcome the loss of teeth in the front or back of the mouth.
-To fix a gap in your smile or restore your ability to eat and speak comfortably after tooth loss, make a consultation at Premier Periodontics to learn if you are a candidate for implant dentistry.
-Our team of board-certified surgeons uses state-of-the-art procedures to perform implant surgery and is pleased to offer implant solutions to patients in the Bellevue, WA and surrounding Seattle area.
+Dental implants look, act, and feel like real tooth structure and can be placed in the front or back of the mouth.
+To fix a gap in your smile or restore your ability to eat and speak comfortably after tooth loss, request a consultation at Premier Periodontics to learn if implants are right for you.
+Our board-certified periodontists use state-of-the-art procedures to perform implant surgery and are pleased to offer implant solutions to patients in the Bellevue, WA and surrounding Seattle area.

 Dental Implants Reviews

 "Doctor Huyn-Ba and Louria did and excellent job placing my implants.
 The procedure took two hours, as I knew it would, and they continued to ask me if I was ok and if I needed a break.
 They both explained every step as they were happening, being as gentle as possible.
 Highly recommend Premier Periodontics.
 Also BIG shout out to Chrissy and Christina, reception staff.
 So helpful and friendly.
 Talking with Chrissy really put me at ease having this done."- K.B. / Google / Jan 21, 2023